SleazLee/BMEssentials/README.md

 ## Usage
 Most features can be toggled in `config.yml`.
 Use `/bme` to reload the plugin after changing the configuration.

+---
+# ImageMaps Setup Guide

+This plugin allows you to convert images into in‑game maps using the `/imagemap` command.
+Follow these rules when preparing images.

+## Directory
+- Place your images in the `plugins/BMEssentials/Images` folder.
+The directory is created automatically when the ImageMaps system is enabled in `config.yml`.

+## Supported formats
+- Java's `ImageIO` is used to load files, so common formats such as PNG, JPEG and BMP work.
+PNG is recommended for the best quality.
+- The file name you supply in `/imagemap` must include the extension and match the case of the file on disk.

+## Image size
+- Minecraft maps are always 128x128 pixels.
+The plugin will scale your image to the dimensions provided with the command (defaults are `DefaultWidth` and `DefaultHeight` in `config.yml`).
+- For the most predictable output, prepare your image at 128x128 pixels so no scaling is needed.
+---

 ## Contributing
 Pull requests and issues are welcome!
 Feel free to contribute new features or improvements.